inu-baek/fpga-earthquake-detector/README.md

 - ROM-based display data, character-window logic, a display multiplexer, an LED bar module, and a state decoder.

 ![Datapath drawing with sample processing, calibration, detection, and display logic](images/architecture/datapath.png)

-**TODO — reconcile arithmetic widths:** the project brief describes a 16-bit datapath; the drawing labels many sample registers and arithmetic blocks as 5-bit, with wider intermediate sums.
-The final HDL is needed to establish the implemented widths, signedness, overflow handling, and relationship to the 16-LED output.

 ## Control FSMs